statp036/CIS-3400/README.md

 # CIS 3400 Project

-Create a dimensionsal model based on theoratical library datasets.
-Aggregate the data in SQL.
+Created a dimensionsal model based on theoratical library datasets and normalized the data up 3rd normal form.
+Create a possible form in Microsoft Access for potential libraires to use for their database.